Chinese aircraft carrier Liaoning: Training and aircraft handling

 In December 2021, Liaoning carrier group was deployed to Yellow Sea, East China Sea, and the Western Pacific.

 In May 2022, Liaoning and its carrier strike group conducted drills in the East China Sea and they were sighted near Miyako Island by the Japanese Maritime Self-Defense Force.
 Japanese analysts noted a very high operational tempo from Liaoning, which suggested China's growing confidence and maturity in aircraft carrier operations.

 On 14 October 2024, Chinese Eastern Theater Command spokesman Captain Li Xi confirmed that the Liaoning aircraft carrier group was taking part in the Joint Sword-2024B military exercises around Taiwan.

 In early June 2025, Liaoning carried out training exercises together with in the Philippine Sea.
 The exercise was shadowed by ships of the Japan Maritime Self Defense Force.
 As of 17 June, there had been an estimated 550 landings and takeoffs by aircraft on Liaoning.
 This deployment was the first time two Chinese carriers operated together beyond the first island chain.

+In early December 2025, Liaoning carried out military drills alongside three guided-missile destroyers (reportedly Nanchang, Xining and Kaifeng) in international waters between Minamidaitōjima and Okinawa Island when the Japan Air Self-Defense Force scrambled a pair of Mitsubishi F-15J fighter jets to observe.
+In response, two Shenyang J-15 fighter jets were launched from the Liaoning to intercept, and thereafter locked-on to the Japanese aircraft with their fire-control radars.
+Minister of Defence Shinjiro Koizumi later denounced the action as a "dangerous act that exceeded the range necessary for safe aircraft flight", while a Chinese navy spokesman retorted that the Japanese planes had repeatedly approached the Chinese naval taskforce in a deliberate attempt to disrupt their training exercises.

+On 19 May 2026, Chinese state broadcaster CCTV announced that a Liaoning-led carrier strike group was on route to the western Pacific to carry out live-fire drills and associated training.
+A few days later, the Liaoning was detected by the Japanese Maritime Self-Defense Force approximately 880 kilometers southwest of Okinotorishima, where fighter jets and helicopters were observed to have performed takeoffs and landings.
+A newest generation Type 054B frigate was also observed for the first time escorting the carrier, along with a Type 901 fast combat support ship and a Type 055 destroyer, which led some analysts to assert the PLAN was developing a layered naval formation to mimic that of a United States Navy carrier strike group.
+The PLAN carrier strike group was later detected on 29 May 2026 around 590 kilometers southeast Miyako Island transiting into the Philippine Sea, having performed naval drills while cruising off the coast of the main Philippine island of Luzon over the previous week.